mohaila/thrift-cpp-hello/README.md

 	PeerAddress: ::ffff:127.0.0.1
 	PeerPort: 38892
 ```
-To use Docker image, the client and server code must be modified to use envorinment variables or any other method to find the server/client host and port instead pf localhost.<br>
+To use Docker images, the client and server code must be modified to use envorinment variables or any other method to find the server/client host and port instead pf localhost.<br>
 If you deploy the server and client Docker images in a Kubernetes Pod, they can communicate using localhost.